 Each year the committee reviews the school's policies on matters falling within the committee's remit e.g. subject policies, anti-bullying policy.
+These have been included in FGB meetings as appropriate.

-- Governors have a better understanding of data/pupil outcomes through the ISDR and are confident that Southridge remains a school with strong pupil outcomes. - Governors are fully aware of the high achievement of Southridge pupils and the need to focus on progress. - Governors have tracked the key priorities e.g. increase % boys exceeding in writing.
-Governors have monitored the achievement and progress of the very small numbers of pupil premium pupils in - Governors have monitored the achievement and progress of the very small numbers of pupil premium pupils in each year group.
-Governors have been able to monitor the Home Learning provided to pupils who remained safely at home during - Governors have been able to monitor the Home Learning provided to pupils who remained safely at home during the Coronavirus pandemic. - All policies are up to date.
+- Governors have an understanding of data/pupil outcomes through the internal termly monitoring carried out this year and the quality of remote education provided during the national lockdown /self-isolation periods.
+They are confident that Southridge remains a school with strong pupil outcomes. - Governors have monitored the achievement and progress of the very small numbers of pupil premium pupils in each year group. - Governors have been able to monitor the Remote / Home Learning provided to pupils who remained safely at home during the Coronavirus pandemic. - · All policies are up to date.